-Quality dimensio n Summation of comments Opportunities for improvement Review staff recruitment and selection Accessible In medical services, there has been a lack of continuity, significant unrest and staff movements. processes.
+• Quality dimensi on Stramation of comments 1 Opportunities for improvement Review staff recruitment and selection Accessible In medical services, there has been a lack of continuity, significant unrest and staff movements. processes.
 There is a high percentage of overseas trained doctors at Bundaberg Hospital.
-Review staff retention strategies.
-7 The director of this division is accessible to GPs and easy to contact · The divisional director has a good work ethic and a heavy workload.
-The divisional director undertakes most procedures Appropriate The divisional director carried out excellent work triaging in ED following the tilt train disaster.
-O LUIA Some procedures and selection of patients are outside the scope of Bundaberg Hospital.
+The director of this division is accessible to GPs and easy to contact The divisional director has a good work ethic and a heavy workload.
+The divisional director undertakes most procedures Appropriate The divisional director carried out excellent work triaging in ED following the tilt train disaster. - : O • Some procedures and selection of patients are outside the scope of Bundaberg Hospital.
 Framework.
 There is not always good teamwork between OT and ICU and clinical issues are sometimes complicated by 'personality issues'.
-Institute team building between and within disciplines.
+Institute team building between and with disciplines.
 There is a lack of understanding of the Australian healthcare system.
-Develop an orientation programme on this topic.
+Develop an orientation programme on the topic.
 Lack of protocols for the management of medical and surgical patients in ICU means there is no 'multi-disciplinary team management' of patients - this is detrimental to patients and staff.
-Develop and implement policies and procedures for the multi-disciplinary management of patients in ICU with a view to improving patient outcomes and work practices for staff.
+Develop and implement policies ar procedures for the multi-disciplina management of patients in ICU with view to improving patient outcomes ar work practices for staff.
 No protocols to manage the transfer of patients from ICU to a higher level facility.
-Develop and implement appropriate policies and procedures for patient transfers.
+Develop and implement appropriate policies and procedures for patientransfers.
 Documentation in clinical records is sometimes less than optimal.
-Develop, implement and monitor a policy and education programme for clinical documentation.
+Develop, implement and monitor a police and education programme for clinical documentation.
 Clinical decision-making is sometimes left to junior doctors.
-Review leave arrangements to ensure appropriate ongoing patient care.
-No systems in place for involvement of relevant clinical specialists in patient care.
-Review processes for multi-speciality involvement in patient care.
+Review leave arrangements to ensur appropriate ongoing patient care. , No systems in place for involvement of relevant clinical specialists in patient care.
+Review processes for multi-specialit involvement in patient care.
 Appropriateness of and/or capability to carry out some treatments.
-Review all clinical policies and procedures to ensure they are current, update as necessary and monitor staff compliance.
-Contemporary No systems for review of data to support the evaluation of patient care.
+Review all clinical policies and procedure to ensure they are current, update a necessary and monitor staff compliance. ontemporary No systems for review of data to support the evaluation of patient care.
 Develop a process of clinical audit (using routinely collected data) for evaluation of patient care.
 The divisional director is keen to be involved in activities such as ACHS accreditation.